 How Prevalent is Acetaminophen Use During Pregnancy?

 More than 65% of pregnant women in the U.S. turn to acetaminophen as their pain reliever choice during pregnancy.
-Pregnant women have been told by health professionals, and specifically by their obstetricians, that among the available over-the-counter medications, acetaminophen was safe for consumption.
+Health professionals have told pregnant women, and specifically by their obstetricians, that among the available over-the-counter medications, acetaminophen was safe for consumption.

 However, in 2021, a consensus statement on acetaminophen use during pregnancy was issued by 91 scientists, researchers, and physicians.
 These health professionals warned against acetaminophen use during pregnancy unless it is medically necessary.
 They cautioned pregnant women that a growing body of research indicates acetaminophen use may alter fetal brain development and result in neurodevelopmental disorders.
 More specifically, they warned about using Tylenol regularly during pregnancy.